Roberto Tempo: Research

-The success of the distributed randomized methods proposed by Roberto Tempo is witnessed by the monograph “Randomized Algorithms for Analysis and Control of Uncertain Systems”, that was published by Springer-Verlag, and that represents a pioneering textbook, lying the foundations of probabilistic methods in the analysis and design of systems affected by deterministic and stochastic uncertainty, and also encompassing statistical learning theory and sequential methods for control.
+The success of the distributed randomized methods proposed by Roberto Tempo is witnessed by the monograph “Randomized Algorithms for Analysis and Control of Uncertain Systems”, that was published by Springer-Verlag, laying the foundations of probabilistic methods in the analysis and design of systems affected by deterministic and stochastic uncertainty, and also encompassing statistical learning theory and sequential methods for control.

 One of his last research activity was dedicated to opinion dynamics and led to the Science paper “Network Science on Belief System Dynamics Under Logic Constraints”, written in collaboration with Noah E. Friedkin, A. V. Proskurnikov, and S. E. Parsegov.
 This seminal paper proposes a mathematical model that describes the relationship and time-varying behavior of belief systems and interpersonal influence.

 In continuation of his research in opinion dynamics and distributed randomized techniques, his last submission was “Resilient Randomized Quantized Consensus”, where it introduces randomized updates to tighten the topological condition required for consensus among integer-valued agents.

 Professional Services

-He served the IEEE Control System Society (CSS) in various forms: he was Vice-President for Conference Activities (2002-2003), President-Elect (2009) and President (2010).
-He was also Program Chair of the first joint IEEE Conference on Decision and Control (CDC) and European Control Conference (Seville, Spain, 2005) and General Co-Chair for IEEE CDC (Firenze, Italy, 2013).
+He served the IEEE Control System Society (CSS) in various forms: he was vice-president for Conference Activities (2002–2003), President-Elect (2009) and President (2010).
+He was also Program Chair of the first joint IEEE Conference on Decision and Control (CDC) and European Control Conference (Seville, Spain, 2005) and General Co-chair for IEEE CDC (Firenze, Italy, 2013).

 He also was an officer of the International Federation of Automatic Control (IFAC) as Chair of the Italian National Member Organization, and Editor in Chief of the IFAC flagship journal Automatica (since 2015).
-He also served as member of the IFAC Fellow Selection Committee, 2011-2014 and 2015-2017.
+He also served as member of the IFAC Fellow Selection Committee, 2011-2014 and 2015–2017.

 Life

-Roberto Tempo was a passionate skier, hiker and climber.
-He was national instructor of ski mountaineering of the Italian Alpine Club and a keen climber, climbing 7a difficulties.
-His love for the mountains was well known within the control community and to the two passions of his life he had devoted his last President's of the IEEE Control System Society Message, titled "Mountains and Control".
+Roberto Tempo was a skier, hiker, and climber.
+He was a national instructor of ski mountaineering for the Italian Alpine Club and climbed at 7a difficulty.
+He was involved with the mountains within the control community; his final President's Message for the IEEE Control Systems Society was titled "Mountains and Control."